SchiefLab/SteichenScience2019/README.md

 The number of donors each sequence was found in is listed here.
 The Unique mRNA corresponds to the number of times a sequence was found in the same donor but in multiple collections.
 Each collection corresponds to an individual PCR reaction from different mRNA preps.

-# Quering Datasets with PySpark/Zeppelin
+# Querying Datasets with PySpark/Zeppelin

 While we provide the analyzed CSV and raw sequencing reads for the user to subject to their own sequence analysis pipelines, we found that a managed Hadoop cluster via Spark was the only database implementation that could handle the large datasets with relatively low overhead.

 We recommend [Amazon Web Services Elastic Map Reduce (EMR) service](https://aws.amazon.com/emr/) which has the option to automatically setup a managed [Spark Cluster](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-spark.html).
-AWS has the added conviencice of allowing the user you to designate the amount of worker nodes.
+AWS has the added convenience of allowing the user you to designate the amount of worker nodes.
 More nodes mean faster queries but will have a higher cost.

 Finally, while you can run any given Spark Job by writing a custom application in Scala, we find it easiest to interact with Spark through a notebook implementation called [Zeppelin](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-zeppelin.html) (think Jupyter notebooks to python).
 Zeppelin automatically configures your Spark app, and will automatically distribute your queries across all available nodes.